 College Level Examination Program (CLEP)

-Credits from this program, sponsored by Excelsior College, are available in the same manner as for CLEP.
-The maximum of 66 credits hours toward bachelor’s degrees are aggregates for a combination Excelsior College Examinations, AP, CLEP, IB and any other credit from a 2-year school.
+Credits from this program (UExcel Credits by Exam), sponsored by Excelsior College, are available in the same manner as for CLEP.
+The maximum of 66 credits hours toward bachelor’s degrees are aggregates for a combination Excelsior College Examinations, AP, CLEP, IB, and any other credit from a 2-year school.

 Students transferring from non-accredited schools may petition for credit evaluation after they have attended Sage for two consecutive semesters and earned a minimum 2.000 cumulative grade point average (2.200 in the major field).
 Students who have achieved a minimum 2.500 cumulative grade point average (4.000 system) for work done at a proprietary school accredited by the former Association of Independent Colleges and Schools may petition for transfer credit according to two-year college guidelines.
 Most credit awarded will be applicable to electives and general education requirements, with decisions on major field credit resting with the academic department.